Limassol Properties – Questions & Answers

 Q: What is the cost of living in Cyprus?

-A: Even though the cost of living has increased in recent years Cyprus still enjoys a very low cost of living in relation to many other European countries.
-At the same time the standard of living in Cyprus is considered very high.
+A: Even though the cost of living has increased in recent years Cyprus still enjoys a relatively low cost of living in relation to many other European countries.

 Q: Do EU citizens need a work permit?

-A: Since Cyprus entry into the European Union on May 1st 2004 all EU citizens have every right to live and work in Cyprus without restrictions provided that they hold an EU passport.
+A: Since Cyprus entry into the European Union on May 1st 2004 all EU citizens have every right to live and work in Cyprus without restrictions..

 Q: When is VAT applicable on Properties?